rcac-bioinformatics/rnaseq-analysis/episodes/05b-deseq2-expression-analyses-kallisto.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Introduction

-This script should work for many simple designs ranging from two samples (i.e., control/treatment) to designs with large numbers of samples, for instance a time course.
-The first sample group is used as the denominator in the fold-change calculations.
-This version is set up for the simple two sample case, but you can switch to the code in comments for more complicated setups.

-Required packages:
-DESeq2 (bioconductor)
-ggplot2
-reshape2
-ashr or apelgm (for shrunken LFC calculation) scales (volcano plot)

-For bioconductor packages such as DESeq2, you need to load using BiocManager.

 ## Attribution

 This section is adapted from materials developed by **Michael Gribskov**, Professor of Computational Genomics & Systems Biology at Purdue University.